Mediation

 What is it?

-The independent mediator (mediator) works with the parties in conflict to find a solution to the existing problem.
-In mediation, you work on this solution yourself with the help of the mediator.
-This is done on a voluntary basis.
-The interests of the parties are central.
-The solution must be acceptable to all parties.
+The mediator guides the discussion and helps all parties to reach a solution together.
+You work on the solution yourself with the help of the mediator.
+This is done on a voluntary basis, with the interests of all parties being central.
+The solution must be acceptable to everyone.

-Mediation occurs under the guidance of a neutral person, the mediator.
-The mediator is independent, impartial and has no interest in the outcome.
-The mediator makes no substantive contribution to the conversation, does not pass judgment, but does check to see if the solution is feasible.
-All parties have a say and everyone is heard.
-The conversations are confidential.
+The mediator is independent and neutral.
+He or she does not pass judgment and has no interest in the outcome, but does assess whether the solution is feasible.
+All parties have a say and are heard.
+The discussions are confidential.

 How does it work?